Imedi Media Holding: 2010 Russian invasion hoax

 On the evening of March 13, 2010, when the Georgian government had effective control of Imedi, the station aired a deliberate false report that caused a shockwave across the country.
 According to the false news, Russia invaded Georgia after a “terror attack” on the president of South Ossetian republic, Eduard Kokoity.
 The report suggested that four Georgian soldiers in South Ossetia had been killed, and that President Mikhail Saakashvili and his government had been evacuated.
-In several minutes, however, the source “reported” the death of Saakashvili and creation of the people’s government headed by one of the opposition leaders, Nino Burjanadze.
-The program, which lasted for half an hour, also reported about aerial bombardment of the country’s air and seaports and only at the end, Imedi presenters pointed out that this was a “special report about possible development of the events”.
-At the beginning of the broadcast there were also warnings that the program showed a sequence of possible events that could only occur "if Georgian society is not brought together against Russia's plans."
+In several minutes, however, the source “reported” the death of Saakashvili and the creation of the people’s government headed by one of the opposition leaders, Nino Burjanadze.
+The program, which lasted for half an hour, also reported about aerial bombardment of the country’s air and seaports and only at the end, the Imedi presenters pointed out that this was a “special report about possible development of the events”.
+At the beginning of the broadcast, there were also warnings that the program showed a sequence of possible events that could only occur "if Georgian society is not brought together against Russia's plans."

 The hoax was condemned by many public figures both in Georgia and abroad, including Georgian patriarch Ilia.
-Burjanadze is considering to file a legal issue against Imedi.
+Burjanadze is considering filing a legal issue against Imedi.
 The report caused widespread panic in Georgia.
 Many civilians fled their homes to escape the "invasion", while units of the Georgian Army took up defensive positions.
 There were instances of heart attacks and fainting upon news of the invasion.